Xuxa só para Baixinhos Vol. 10 – Baixinhos, Bichinhos e +: Release and reception

 Xuxa só Para Baixinhos 10 - Baixinhos, Bichinhos e + was released on August 29, 2010.
 It was released in the formats DVD, DVD and CD and Blu-ray, this was the first album of the collection Só Para Baixinhos not to have the physical version in CD.
-This was the second album in the collection Só Para Baixinhos released by Sony Music, after Xuxa did not renew his contract with the record company Som Livre, in which he had released the first eight volumes of the series.
+This was the second album in the collection Só Para Baixinhos released by Sony Music, Xuxa Produções. after Xuxa did not renew his contract with the record company Som Livre, Xuxa Produções. in which he had released the first eight volumes of the series.
 In the year 2011, the album was released on Blu-ray by Sony Music.

 Xuxa só Para Baixinhos 10 - Baixinhos, Bichinhos e + sold more than 150,000 copies receiving triple platinum certification, the DVD of this album was one of the best selling of 2010.
 The singles were "Peito, Estala, Bate", "A Dança do Pinguim" and "Choco Chocolate".